BruceEckel/functional_error_handling/Functional Error Handling.md

 There were different language implementations of exceptions:
 - Lisp (was this the origin of language-based exceptions?).
 Possibly ironic as Lisp is the first functional language.
-- BASIC had “On Error Go To”
+- BASIC had “On Error Go To” (and “resume”?)
 - Pascal
 - C++
-- Java, which created checked exceptions, which must be explicitly dealt with in your code, and runtime exceptions, which could be ignored
+- Java created checked exceptions, which must be explicitly dealt with in your code, and runtime exceptions, which could be ignored.
+- Python has exceptions but doesn’t provide any type annotation or other mechanism to indicate what exceptions might emerge from a function call.

 Exceptions seemed like a great idea:
-1. A standardized way to correct problems so that an operation can recover and retry
+1. A standardized way to correct problems so that an operation can recover and retry.
-2. There's only one way to report errors
+2. There's only one way to report errors.
 3. Errors cannot be ignored—they flow upward until caught or displayed on the console with program termination.
 4. Errors can be handled close to the origin, or generalized by catching them "further out" so that multiple error sources can be managed with a single handler.
-5. Exception hierarchies allow more general exception handlers to handle multiple exception subtypes
+5. Exception hierarchies allow more general exception handlers to handle multiple exception subtypes.

 To be clear, exceptions were a big improvement over all of the previous (non) solutions to the error reporting problem.
 Exceptions moved us forward for awhile (and became entrenched in programming culture) until folks started discovering pain points.
 As is often the case, this happened as we tried to scale up to create larger and more complex systems.
 And once again, the underlying issue was composability.
 ## The Problems with Exceptions